BigBandaid2/GAIN-Studio-Guide/config_rules_guidelines.md

 DONE Configuration - Best Practice
 ----------------------
 - ![](/greenCheck.png) A single consolidated SpecFlow .feature file exists for this configuration

+SpecFlow must be at right place (rule 'Jump to test' opens  SpecFlows file) HERE PICTURE JUMP TO TEST

 - ![](/greenCheck.png) The SpecFlow is associated directly to the configuration via GAIN Studio
-- ![](/greenCheck.png) The interpretation of the original business requirement is explicitly written in the SpecFlow
+- ![](/greenCheck.png) The interpretation of the original business requirement is explicitly written in the SpecFlow A comment details rule and how to read examples.
 	![](/specFlowWithComment.PNG)
 - ![](/greenCheck.png) The configuration has comments pointing to corresponding sections of the the SpecFlow for reference